helenclx/leilukin-site/src/articles/myarticles/palestine-masterlist.md

 ## Articles

 * [What is the Ethical Way to Climb Out of Hell?](https://medium.com/@thegriefwitch/what-is-the-ethical-way-to-climb-out-of-hell-8ed51bdc327b) by The Grief Witch (17 October 2023)
+* [What Does It Mean to Be Palestinian Now?](https://www.thenation.com/article/world/what-does-it-mean-to-be-palestinian-now/) by The Nation (25 January 2024)

 ## Donations and Charities